-When we have a mild, wet winter in Central Virginia we see a higher insect population as well as more lush, sugar laden grass.
-This can lead to fatter horses with more potential for laminitis and founder in Spring.
+We have had a mild, wet winter so far in Central Virginia that will produce higher than average insect populations as well as more lush, sugar laden grass.
+This can lead to fatter horses with more potential for laminitis and founder this Spring.
 If your horse is a pony breed or is prone to obesity (“cresty” neck, fat over ribs, hard to find hip bones), then your horse may be in danger of laminitis or founder.
 A study is being conducted by the American Association of Equine Practitioners to unlock the causes and treatment of pasture associated laminitis.
 Dr. Shane is participating in this study.
 If your horse does have a first time bout of laminitis, Dr. Shane may ask permission to take a blood sample and measurements to be sent to a national research center.
 Of course, the best treatment is prevention.
 Keeping your founder prone horse/pony off the green grass or limiting sugar intake with a muzzle is always recommended.
 There is a new blood test that can help determine if your horse is “living on the edge” of founder.
 When we are at your farm for the spring visit, be sure and ask Dr. Shane about your horse’s risk of laminitis or founder.

 The only phone number for James River Equine Services is 434-953-6034.
+For the past 2 years we have been phasing out our old land line phone number (434-591-1260).
+It has finally been disconnected.
 Please update all your lists in your barn and on your phone contact list to reflect our office number as 434-953-6034.
 This is also the emergency phone number to use in case of an emergency.
 The message at night will always give you the number of the doctor on duty for that night.